Archive for August, 2013

 Dementia Friendly

 Regenerate-RISE aims to be “Dementia-friendly” and is looking to design our new Reablement Centre to ensure that it is.
-We will have a Magic Table in the new Centre and will look forward to providing other services along the same lines.
-One of our buses has been converted to be Dementia-friendly.
+We currently run the Happiness Programme through our Magic Table and have converted One of our buses to be Dementia-friendly.
 It has a monitor that shows photos of where the passengers are going, photos of the staff, the menu and activity for the day.
-It has butterflies and birds on the windows, comfortable cushions, lights round the inside and plays nostalgic songs.
+It has butterflies and birds on the windows, comfortable cushions, lights round the inside and has the option to play the CDs of the members choice.

 Training entry